puppeteer/puppeteer/website/versioned_docs/version-22.6.3/api/puppeteer.browsercontext.md

 **Deprecated:**

-In Chrome, the [default browser context](./puppeteer.browser.defaultbrowsercontext.md) can also be "icognito" if configured via the arguments and in such cases this getter returns wrong results (see https://github.com/puppeteer/puppeteer/issues/8836).
+In Chrome, the [default browser context](./puppeteer.browser.defaultbrowsercontext.md) can also be "incognito" if configured via the arguments and in such cases this getter returns wrong results (see https://github.com/puppeteer/puppeteer/issues/8836).
 Also, the term "incognito" is not applicable to other browsers.
 To migrate, check the [default browser context](./puppeteer.browser.defaultbrowsercontext.md) instead: in Chrome all non-default contexts are incognito, and the default context might be incognito if you provide the `--incognito` argument when launching the browser.

 </td></tr>
 <tr><td>